microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/groupmembers.md

 ## JSON example

-The following is a JSON representation of the **groupMembers** from the requestor settings property of a policy, which allows the members of a group to request.
+The following is a JSON representation of the **groupMembers** that could be used in the [requestorSettings](requestorsettings.md) property of a policy, which allows the members of a group to request.

 <!-- {
   "blockType": "example",